 TGbe editor: Please update the contents of this paragraph in this subclause as shown below:

-A non-AP MLD shall be able to perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) about the AP MLD and all the APs affiliated with the AP MLD on one or more link(s)[18159].
-This is accomplished in addition to other power save mechanisms (such as [15868]individual TWT agreement or U-APSD), if setup, between the non-AP STA affiliated with the non-AP MLD and the corresponding AP affiliated with the AP MLD with which the non-AP MLD has performed association.
+A non-AP MLD shall be able to perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) related to the AP MLD and all the APs affiliated with the AP MLD by monitoring one or more of the link(s) it has setup with the AP MLD[18159].
+This is accomplished in addition to other power save mechanisms (such as [15868]TWT or U-APSD), if setup, between the non-AP STA affiliated with the non-AP MLD and the corresponding AP affiliated with the AP MLD with which the non-AP MLD has performed association.
 With these mechanisms, a non-AP MLD can receive basic information about the AP MLD and all the APs affiliated with the AP MLD on a single link while the other non-AP STA(s) affiliated with the non-AP MLD are in doze state.

 35.3.12.3 MLD max idle period management